Hike 9 : Waterfalls and History along the Bruce Trail - McDui Access to Buttermilk Falls, Hamilton

 Here we also discovered the Dofasco 2000 Trail, a short 11.5 km local pathway which passes near to the Devil's Punch Bowl waterfalls and links the region to a range of Conservation Areas, marshes, swamps, and birding meadows!

 Having made it across the busy roadway we took the opportunity to again meander off the Bruce Trail and to visit Battlefield House Museum & Park National Historic Site which was located nearby.
-This location is an acreage of the 19th century Battlefield House which served the homestead of the regionally important Gage family, and later the location of the Women’s Institute (1988-1962).
-Surrounding area is also notably the site of the Battle of Stoney Creek (1813) one of the most important battles in the British-American conflict.
+This location is an acreage of the 19th-century Battlefield House which served as the homestead of the regionally important Gage family, and later the location of the Women’s Institute (1988-1962).
+The surrounding area is also notably the site of the Battle of Stoney Creek (1813) one of the most important battles in the British-American conflict.

 Battlefield Monument

-At the rear of the property of Stoney Creek Battlefield Park is the prominent Battlefield Monument is a 100 foot high monument is a structure which commemorates the fallen soldiers during the Battle of Stoney Creek.
-According to the historical information at the site, Battlefield Monument was completed in 1913 – a century after the Battle of Stoney Creek – in the English Gothic Revival Style.
+At the rear of the property of Stoney Creek Battlefield Park is the prominent Battlefield Monument a 100-foot-high monument is structure which commemorates the fallen soldiers during the Battle of Stoney Creek.
+According to the historical information at the site, the Battlefield Monument was completed in 1913 – a century after the Battle of Stoney Creek – in the English Gothic Revival Style.

-While at the front of the National Historic Site is a beautiful piece of Indigenous artwork entitled “The Eagles Among Us” which was commissioned for the bicentennial of the War of 1812 and designed by David General, an Oneida member of the Six Nations of the Grand River and installed in 2014.
-This Indigenous artwork comprises four, nine foot tall granite eagles at the centre of a circular area reflecting cultural traditions of the Haudenosaunee and Anishinabeck communities.
+At the front of the National Historic Site is a beautiful piece of Indigenous artwork entitled “The Eagles Among Us” which was commissioned for the bicentennial of the War of 1812 and designed by David General, a Oneida member of the Six Nations of the Grand River and installed in 2014.
+This Indigenous artwork comprises four, nine-foot-tall granite eagles at the centre of a circular area reflecting the cultural traditions of the Haudenosaunee and Anishinabeck communities.

 Forest Trails